Visit the Music Lab with your baby

 Participate with your baby!

-In the coming months we will be recruiting expecting parents and parents with babies for science research about infants and music.
+We are recruiting expecting parents and parents with babies for science research about infants and music.

 learn more